-Every once in a while we’re asked what is the best thing that Buffalo area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the best thing that Buffalo area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the ideal operation of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is one of the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Buffalo homeowners, but there are often two challenges to actually accomplishing this task:

 - Knowing just how often to swap out your furnace or air conditioner filter.